If you asked a hundred experienced trout anglers, most of them would tell you that the best lure for catching trout is a spinner.

 Match smaller fish to smaller spinner sizes of 1/32, 1/16, and 1/8.
 For the biggest trout like steelhead, use heavier lures in the 3/8 to 1/2, 5/8 weight.

 Are spinners good for trout?

-Inline spinners are perfect for catching trout because the spinning blade on the shaft causes fish to move toward the lure, attracting both aggressive and inactive fish.
-Flashes of light caused by spinning the spinning blade mimic the motion of minnows that trout feed on while they are cruising along the shores of rivers and lakes.
+Inline spinners are perfect for catching trout because the spinning blade on the shaft attracts attention and the lure action and shape cause the fish to strike.
+Flashes of light caused by the spinning blade mimic the flash from the sides of small fish trout feed on, thereby stimulating their feeding response.